The Candy Cane:

 Since the beginning of time, mankind has borne a terrible curse.
 We have sinned time and again, insulting and rejecting the One who created us.
 One day, every human being will stand before God, and He will judge us for the sins we committed against Him.
 We have no alibi, and all the evidence is against us.
 The jury has delivered the "guilty" verdict, and an eternity of suffering awaits us in Hell.

 There is, however, good news!
 You see, Jesus didn't stay buried in that tomb.
 Death itself was unraveled, and He is alive again!
 Before the gavel falls, Jesus can step in and pay our debt.
 If we believe on Him, repent of our wrongdoings, and follow God, He will accept us as His own sons and daughters.
 He wants us to live with Him in Heaven for all of eternity, but we must be willing to let Him change our lives for the better.
 He has promised that His Spirit will guide us and help us to do what is right.
 No sin is too great for Him to forgive; no person is too broken for Him to fix.
-Trust in Jesus, and you will never be the same.
+Trust in Jesus, and your life will change for the better.

-Never forget the message of the candy cane!
+Never forget the message of the candy cane, and never forget the love that God has for you!
 May you have a very merry Christmas and a truly blessed New Year!